James Barcia

-James Allan Barcia (born February 25, 1952) is an American Democratic politician from Michigan.
-He has served successively in the Michigan House of Representatives, the Michigan Senate, the United States House of Representatives and then again the Michigan Senate, from which he was term-limited in January 2011.
-He has served as County Executive of Bay County, Michigan, since January, 2017.
+James Allan Barcia (born February 25, 1952) is an American politician serving as the county executive of Bay County, Michigan since 2017.
+A member of the Democratic Party, Barcia previously served in the Michigan House of Representatives, the Michigan Senate, and the United States House of Representatives.

 Early life and education

 Barcia was born in Bay City, Michigan, and graduated from Bay City Central High School.
 He received a B.A. from Saginaw Valley State University in 1974.
 He was staff assistant to United States Senator Philip A. Hart of Michigan in 1971.
 Barcia also was a community service coordinator for the Michigan Blood Center, between 1974 and 1975, and he was an administrative assistant to Michigan state representative Donald J. Albosta, from 1975 to 1976.

 Career

 Barcia was a member of the Michigan State House of Representatives, from 1977 to 1983.
 He left the House after being elected to the Michigan Senate, where he served until he resigned in 1993 to enter the United States House of Representatives.